allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 - We start by fetching all the events,
 - Then if the Task succeeds, we pick the first event,
-- Then if we have one, we fetch the name of the event's user,
+- Then if we have one, we fetch the event's user full name,
 - And we map the future result of this task to the `Name` message.

+The cool thing here is that if anything fails along the chain, the chain stops and the error will be propagated down to the `Name` handler.
+No need to check errors for each operation!

-But now, how are we going to run all this and execute the actual HTTP requests and process the responses accordingly?
-We need to setup the [Elm Architecture]:
+Now, how are we going to execute the resulting command and process the result?
+We need to setup the [Elm Architecture] and its good old `update` function:

 ```haskell
 module Main exposing (main)